What is a brand?

 Brand perception is as old as humanity itself and is developed through the exchange of perceptions between individuals and the communities to which they belong.
 In this process, every person can perceive himself as a personal brand, because characteristics, experience, skills and individual appearance determine a certain understanding of values among other people, be it one's own family or friends and colleagues.

-What makes a brand and how does it differ from other brands?
 Brands are created by certain characteristics and values attributed to them.
 We humans tend to reflect human values and characteristics in all our creations, so brands are often described as characters and identities with certain behaviors, for example, being discreet, elegant, loud, quiet or dazzling.
 These characteristics are expressed or visualized through appearance and demeanor.
 The combination of characteristics, appearance and demeanor in turn results in a brand image that, depending on its conciseness and clear differentiators from other brands, is imprinted in the target group's memory and can ideally be described blindly.
 If one closes one's eyes and tries to imagine a well-known brand such as the Google search engine, one begins to describe not only the colorful logo, but also the playful and entertaining illustrations that draw attention to daily events or people from history, which expresses the benefits of the search engine.
 The Google browser, on the other hand, is rather plain in design and focuses more on simplicity in use for users.
 Digital products often follow this scheme in brand development.
 Modern technical applications are designed to be as user-centric as possible, with an interface that can be habitually understood and used without difficulty or accessibility.
 If, on the other hand, one looks at the brand image and marketing of these digital applications, it is noticeable that this is usually also designed in a colorful or at least high-contrast manner in order to convey a certain attitude or emotional language.
 There is an attempt to reflect the needs and emotions of the target group in the brand.
 Users feel most comfortable in familiar surroundings with familiar values and then tend not to question them.
 Google has managed to win the trust of users in the long term with the help of its brand presence and the interactive brand experience.
 Google's product range is very diverse, and in addition to subscriptions, the American company also earns money from the analysis of user data in cooperation with third-party providers.
 For most users, however, Google's business model is not a problem, they share their data trusting the successful brand, yet there are enough alternatives among browser providers that use far less user data for profit.
 The browser Google Chrome, on the other hand, has emerged as a strong winner.

-What is a brand image and what is a brand message?
 A brand consists not only of a logo and its components such as color, shapes and fonts.
 A brand also includes knowledge about the respective target group and its potential customer loyalty.
 For this, a brand needs a certain language, be it audio-visual or in printed and interactive formats.
 Tonality is crucial in addressing a selected target group, and the use of communication media also requires sustained strategic development.
 A brand image begins to take shape when several characteristic components have been developed for a brand.

 Relevance and conciseness